pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 We can set the following:

 - A minimum number of repetitions.
-- A maximum number of repetitions (_can be left open_) So if we're looking for words with at least 2 `e` characters in `Amulet`, we could do something like such:
+- A maximum number of repetitions (_can be left open_).

+So if we're looking for words with at least 2 `e` characters in `Amulet`, we could do something like such:

 ```RegEx
 Amule{2,}t